onsala-space-observatory/checkres/README.md

 execfile('$HOME/.casa/NordicTools/checkres/mytasks.py')
 ```

 That's it!
-You should be able to run the new task in CASA!
+You should now be able to run the new task in CASA!
 Just doing:

 ``` shell
 tget checkres